Frequently Asked Questions

 Pectin is a soluble fiber found in most plants inside the cell walls and often binds cells together.
 It is most abundant in:

-In food, it is most commonly used to thicken jams, jellies, and preserves.
+In food, pectin is most commonly used to thicken jams, jellies, and preserves.
 Its concentration is highest when the fruit is at the just-ripe stage.
-It is a carbohydrate and is also a source of soluble fiber.
+It is a carbohydrate, vegan, and is also a source of soluble fiber.
 Pectin is different than "gelatin" as gelatin is a protein derived from the collagen of animal bones and skin.